 - Next, use the opposite hand of the breast you are examining to conduct a sweeping motion and touch all portions of your breasts, going up and down and left to right.

 - Then, start feeling for lumps or masses.
 Those that are firm like a rock or stuck to the chest wall are more concerning, and you should reach out to your doctor right away.
-If you feel a mass that persists for more than one cycle, tell your physician.
+If you feel a mass that persists for more than one cycle, visit a walk in clinic right away.

 - Breasts take up the space between the neck bone and upper abdomen, from the underarm area, to the chest wall and sternum, so be sure to cover those regions, including your nipple and the area around it.